schanur/steel-copper/README.md

 ## Dependencies

-* collectd is required to create/update periodic sample databases (rrd database files).
+* collectd service has to be installed and running to create/update periodic sample databases (rrd database files).
-* rrdgraph is required to render the graphs.
+* rrdgraph binary is required to render the graphs.
 On most Linux distributions, the tool is included in the rrdtool package.

 ## Build